-Want to be a working writer or perhaps improve your writing for your job?
+Is your New Years’ resolution to become a writer?
+Want to improve your writing for your job?
 The Advanced Technical writing class starts at California State University Dominguez Hills.
-The course is completely online and students learn advanced technical writing techniques along with improving their writing skills.
+The course is entirely online and students learn advanced technical writing techniques along with improving their writing skills.
 The class is hands-on as we work on putting together a portfolio while we learn.
 Portfolio pieces are an important aspect of applying for technical writing jobs to show a prospective employer your capabilities.

 Students may take the Advanced Class even if they have not completed the Intro course as long as they have some writing experience.
 The certificate at California State University Dominguez Hills consists of three courses.
 Check out the schedule page if you want to see the other classes.
 The entire program for the certificate is taught online (and will continue to be taught online).
 Find out more information on the CSUDH website.
 Dr. Lu Kondor teaches The Advanced class.
 Check out the FAQ on this site if you have questions.